Filipe-devsec/Filipe-devsec/README.md

 Huuuge fan of coffee, command lines and FC Porto 💙🤍

-This repository is my learning playground for random experiments, broken code, and some progress along the way!
+This repo is my playground for random experiments, broken code, and some progress along the way!